40 years ago the ŠKODA GARDE headed to Bratislava

 On 30 April 1982, production of the ŠKODA GARDE moved from Kvasiny to Bratislava.
 Today this coupé is a highly prized classic, as the constantly rising prices show.
 Find out about its history.

 27. 4.
-2022 CLASSIC CARS
+2022 Classic cars

 Sports coupés, i.e. cars with closed two-door bodies that evoke speed and dynamism, have a long tradition at ŠKODA.
 Many people still look badly fondly at the graceful elegance of the ŠKODA POPULAR Monte Carlo, while others are in the big fan club of the legendary iconic 1970s ŠKODA 110 R. And that car’s successor in 1981 was the ŠKODA GARDE.